E. L. Mayo

-Edward Leslie Mayo (July 26, 1904 in Dorchester, Massachusetts – December 4, 1979 in Grinnell, Iowa) was an American poet, English professor, and author.
+Edward Leslie Mayo (July 26, 1904 – December 4, 1979) was an American poet, English professor, and author.

 Life

 Mayo attended schools in Malden, Massachusetts, and then studied at Bates College in Lewiston, Maine.
 He worked as a brush salesman, a music store clerk, a waiter at the Mount Washington Hotel, and a wine steward in the Bahamas.

 In 1929 Mayo returned to study at the University of Minnesota.
 He graduated with a B.A. magna cum laude in 1932, and a M.A. in 1936.

 Career

 Over the course of his career, Mayo taught English at the Phillips Academy in Andover, Massachusetts, Drake University in Des Moines, Iowa, and at both the University of Minnesota and Macalester College in St. Paul, Minnesota.
 In 1953, he was awarded the first Amy Lowell Poetry Traveling Scholarship which, along with a Drake donor matching gift, allowed him to spend 1953 through 1954 teaching and working in England and traveling in Europe.
 Mayo was also a professor of English at Iowa Wesleyan College, and in 1961 received an honorary degree.
 Mayo taught Roger Weaver (poet) at the University of Oregon.
 The American poet and essayist Ben Howard was also Mayo's student at Drake University from 1962 to 1964 and from 1965 to 1966.

 Mayo's work appeared in Poetry and Poetry Magazine.